gongzix/MEG-to-Speech-Detection-for-the-LibriBrain-Competition-NeurIPS-2025/readme.md

-This is the code implementation by **Parameter Team** for the Standard Track of the MEG Speech Detection in the first phase of [LibriBrain Competition](https://neural-processing-lab.github.io/2025-libribrain-competition/) (NeurIPS 2025).
+This is the code implementation by **Parameter Team** for the Standard Track of the MEG Speech Detection in the first phase of [LibriBrain Competition](https://neural-processing-lab.github.io/2025-libribrain-competition/) (**NeurIPS 2025 Competition Track**).

 **2025-12-7**：🎉 Congratulations!
 Our model achieved **1st** place in the Speech Detection Standard Track! 🥇🏆